July 20, 2017 – 11:30 a.m.

-Please join us for the 2017 Summer Lecture and Luncheon featuring a presentation by Brent Hull, preservationist, craftsman, author, and host of the History Channel show, “Lone Star Restoration”.
+The 2017 Summer Lecture and Luncheon featured a presentation by Brent Hull, preservationist, craftsman, author, and host of the History Channel show, “Lone Star Restoration”.

 Brent enjoys working with his hands and has always loved building.
 In 1991, he moved to Boston to begin a two-year study of historic preservation at the North Bennet Street School.
 NBSS is one of the oldest trade schools in the United States, and it was there that Brent learned the art of traditional building.

 Today Brent is the exclusive licensee for the architectural interiors of the Winterthur Museum and Country Estate in Wilmington, Delaware, the original home of H. F. du Pont, which contains the finest collection of American antiques in the world.
 Brent also has gained a national following as the star of “Lone Star Restorations,” which airs on the History Channel and features proper restorations and fine craftsmanship.